jacquessham/Spotify_Analytics_MyUsage/Data/Structure/readme.md

 # Sturctures of the Source Data
 This folder will explain the structures of the source data.
-Note that, the data structure of transformed data in the data lake should be found in the <b>(Coming soon...)</b> folder.
+Note that, the data structure of transformed data in the data lake should be found in the [ELT](../ELT) folder.

 ## Listening Records